AhmeDSaaDSweffI/Spartan6---DSP48A1/README.md

 <div align="center">

-# ⚡ Spartan-6 DSP48A1 Slice — RTL Design & Verification
+# ⚡ Spartan-6 DSP48A1 Slice — RTL Design

 ### A synthesizable Verilog model of the Xilinx Spartan-6 `DSP48A1` slice, with a self-checking testbench and an automated QuestaSim simulation flow.